A posteriori error estimates for the virtual element method

 for fixed $0 < a < 1$ and $b > 0$, and no reaction or convection terms.
 This problem has weak solution $u(r, \theta) = r^{\alpha} g(\theta)$, where $(r,\theta)$ denote the polar coordinates centred at the point $(a,a)$, and

-The parameters $\sigma, \alpha$ and $b$ are required to satisfy a certain set of nonlinear relations~\cite{Kellogg:1974}, and following~\cite{Bonito-Devore-Nochetto:2013} we take the approximate values $\sigma = −5.49778714378214$, $\alpha = 0.25$, $b = 25.27414236908818.$
+The parameters $\sigma, \alpha$ and $b$ are required to satisfy a certain set of nonlinear relations~\cite{Kellogg:1974}, and following~\cite{Bonito-Devore-Nochetto:2013} we take the approximate values $\sigma = −5.49778714378214$, $\alpha = 0.25$, $b = 25.27414236908818$.

 The Kellogg problem is a common example used to test a posteriori estimators on a problem with pathological coefficients and a known weak solution.
-Typically, this problem is studied in the case when $\kappa$ is piecewise constant with respect to the initial mesh, see, e.g., \cite{Morin-Nochetto-Siebert:2002,Mekchay-Nochetto:2005,Chen-Shibin:2002,Bernardi-Verfurth:2000}.
-Recently, the case of non-alignment of the initial mesh with the diffusion jumps has been studied in~\cite{Bonito-Devore-Nochetto:2013} in the context of adaptive FEM.
+Typically, this problem is studied in the case when $\kappa$ is piecewise constant with respect to the initial mesh, see, e.g.~\cite{Morin-Nochetto-Siebert:2002,Mekchay-Nochetto:2005,Chen-Shibin:2002,Bernardi-Verfurth:2000}.
+Recently, the case in which the diffusion jumps are not aligned with the initial mesh has been studied in~\cite{Bonito-Devore-Nochetto:2013} in the context of adaptive FEM.
 To really test the applicability of our estimator, we consider both cases here on a variety of different meshes.